 Working on cars by day, I attended night classes at a non-descript community college.

-Dr. K’s Pivotal Lecture
+Everything begins with a story: Dr. K’s Pivotal Lecture

 The literature professor (“Dr. K”) was a serious intellectual with high standards.
 Students grumbled about his arduous assignments of reading, analyzing, and reporting on several difficult classics.